Greg Raposo

-Gregory Frank Raposo (born May 3, 1985) known professionally as Greg Raposo, is an American rock'n'roll singer and actor.
+Gregory Frank Raposo, known professionally as Greg Raposo (born May 3, 1985), is an American rock'n'roll singer and actor.
 Raposo initially came to fame in the early 2000s as a member of the boy band Dream Street, but has subsequently branched out into a solo career as a rock singer.
 His self-titled debut solo album Greg Raposo was released in 2003 and charted at #40 on the Independent Albums Chart in its opening week.
 His follow up 2012 release Loss Love Life was released independently.

-Life and career

-1985–1992: Early life
+Early life

-Gregory Frank Raposo was born in New York May 3, 1985 to Maryann and Octavio Raposo.

-When Greg was two years old, he began to develop a fascination with the guitar.
-When he was six years old, Mrs. Raposo decided that she was tired of having to buy more toy guitars because he kept breaking them, so she bought him his first real guitar and arranged for him to take guitar lessons with a private teacher.
-He was soon after entered into a talent contest.
+Raposo was born Gregory Frank Raposo on May 3, 1985 to Maryann (née Femia) and Octavio Raposo.
+When Raposo was two years old, he began to develop a fascination with the guitar.
+When he was six years old, his mother decided that she was tired of having to buy more toy guitars because he kept breaking them, so she bought him his first real guitar and arranged for him to take guitar lessons with a private teacher.
+Raposo was soon after entered into a talent contest.
 He won, singing an Elvis Presley song.
 His aunt entered him on Star Search where he took second place and was referred to a talent agent.

+Career

 1993–1998: Career beginnings, "The Elvis Kid", and broadway

 Raposo was cast in sixteen regional and national commercials for everything from Kit Kat bars to Crest toothpaste.
 Then at nine, he requested to be allowed to sing and play guitar on-air during a local live recording of a radio show on WPLJ.
 Deejay Scott Shannon agreed and Greg went on the air.
 Shannon thought that Greg was very talented and from that day on was crowned as "The Elvis Kid".
 Greg appeared on WPLJ for three years.
 "The Elvis Kid" performed everywhere, including with The Jordanaires and DJ Fontana who were Elvis' real backup band.
 Greg was the only child invited to perform at Graceland for the 20th anniversary of Elvis Presley's death (1997) by Priscilla Presley.

 In 1996, Raposo auditioned for 'Broadway on Broadway', an extravaganza of Broadway performers.
 Greg got the honor of being the opener for the show and sang an original composition in front of fifty-thousand people.
 After opening for 'Broadway on Broadway', he was cast in an off-Broadway singing group called "The Broadway Kids", with whom he recorded two albums.
 During his time in The Broadway Kids Greg met Chris Trousdale.
 In 1998, both boys successfully auditioned for a group called "Boy Wonder".
 "Boy Wonder" was disbanded for lack of interest from sponsors.
 Raposo and Trousdale were later reunited for Dream Street.

 Raposo was also involved with several charity and anti-substance abuse groups.
 This included: The Kids for Kids Project, Audrey Hepburn/Children's Fund, Young Plaza Ambassadors Club, Jerry's Kids, and Variety, the Children's Charity.
 Raposo claims that Kids for Kids was the most fulfilling thing he has ever participated in.